Susceptible-Infected Epidemics on Evolving Graphs: Introduction

-When $\alpha=0$, $\omega=\rho$ and $\gamma=1$, i.e., the delSIR model studied in \cite{DOMath}, the transition is always continuous.
+For the case of the delSIR model ($\alpha=0$, $\omega=\rho$ and $\gamma=1$) studied in \cite{DOMath}, the transition is always continuous.
 This follows from Theorem 2.3 since $1 > -\rho$.
 From the last calculation we see that the phase transition is always continuous if $\alpha < 1/2$.

 In the case of the SI-$\omega$ model they show (see Theorem 2.6 of \cite{BB}) that if $\mu > 1$ and $\omega$ and $\alpha$ are held fixed then the phase transition is discontinuous if and only if $\alpha > 1/3$ and $\mu > 3\alpha/(3\alpha-1)$.
 When $\alpha=1$ this is $\mu > 3/2$ which is the condition in Example \ref{PoiSI} in Section \ref{sec:state}.